 Once accounts are deemed uncollectible, the amounts are written off to bad debt expense.
-Recoveries of receivables previously written off are recorded when received.
-The allowance for doubtful accounts was \$92,643 and \$39,315 as of December 31, 2019 and 2018, respectively.
+Recoveries of receivables previously written off are recognized as income in the period received.
+The allowance for doubtful accounts was \$47,353 and \$92,643 as of December 31, 2020 and 2019, respectively.